DuqueDeTuring/books2explore/readme.md

 - The Reasoned Schemer (The MIT Press) by Daniel P. Friedman
 - The Recursive Universe: Cosmic Complexity and the Limits of Scientific Knowledge (Dover Books on Science)
 - The Reflective Practitioner: How Professionals Think In Action by Donald A. Schon
-- The Relaxation & Stress Reduction Workbook	The Relaxation & Stress Reduction Workbook by Martha Davis, Matthew McKay (Paperback)
+- The Relaxation & Stress Reduction Workbook by Martha Davis, Matthew McKay
 - The Relevance of the Beautiful and Other Essays.
 Hans-Georg Gadamer
 - The Remains of the Day by Kazuo Ishiguro
 - The Repeal of Reticence: America's Cultural and Legal Struggles Over Free Speech, Obscenity, Sexual Liberation, and Modern Art
 - The Restless Clock: A History of the Centuries-Long Argument over What Makes Living Things Tick by Jessica Riskin
 - The Revolt of The Public and the Crisis of Authority in the New Millennium by Martin Gurri
 - The Rhetoric of Reaction, Albert O. Hirschman
-- The Right to Privacy: Origins and Influence of a Nineteenth-Century Idea (Cambridge Intellectual Property and Information Law Book 40)	The Right to Privacy: Origins and Influence of a Nineteenth-Century Idea (Cambridge Intellectual Property and Information Law Book 40) by Megan Richardson (Kindle Edition)
+- The Right to Privacy: Origins and Influence of a Nineteenth-Century Idea (Cambridge Intellectual Property and Information Law Book 40) by Megan Richardson
 - The Right to Sex, Amia Srinivasan
 - The Righteous Mind by Jonathan Haidt (Citado en “moral tribes”)
 - The Rise and Fall of Ancient Egypt by Toby Wilkinson
 - The Rise and Fall of the Great Powers, Paul Kennedy
-- The Rise of the Creative Class: And How It's Transforming Work, Leisure, Community, and Everyday Life	The Rise of the Creative Class: And How It's Transforming Work, Leisure, Community, and Everyday Life by Richard Florida (Paperback)
+- The Rise of the Creative Class: And How It's Transforming Work, Leisure, Community, and Everyday Life	The Rise of the Creative Class: And How It's Transforming Work, Leisure, Community, and Everyday Life by Richard Florida
 - The Road by Cormac McCarthy
-- The Road to Reality: A Complete Guide to the Laws of the Universe	The Road to Reality: A Complete Guide to the Laws of the Universe by Roger Penrose (Paperback)
+- The Road to Reality: A Complete Guide to the Laws of the Universe by Roger Penrose
 - The Routledge Handbook of Philosophy of Information (Routledge Handbooks in Philosophy) by Luciano Floridi
 - The Ruby in the Smoke: A Sally Lockhart Mystery by Philip Pullman
-- The Sagas of Icelanders: (Penguin Classics Deluxe Edition)	The Sagas of Icelanders: (Penguin Classics Deluxe Edition) by Robert Kellogg, Various (Paperback)
+- The Sagas of Icelanders: (Penguin Classics Deluxe Edition) by Robert Kellogg, Various
 - The Sciences of the Artificial - 3rd Edition Paperback – October 1, 1996 by Herbert A. Simon  (Author)
-- The Second Great Depression	The Second Great Depression by Warren Brussee (Paperback) |
+- The Second Great Depression by Warren Brussee  |
-- The Secret Agent (Oxford World's Classics)	The Secret Agent (Oxford World's Classics) by Joseph Conrad, John Lyon (Paperback) |
+- The Secret Agent (Oxford World's Classics) by Joseph Conrad, John Lyon  |
 - The Secret History of Wonder Woman by Jill Lepore
 - The Secret Life of the Mind por Mariano
 - The Self Illusion: How the Social Brain Creates Identity by Bruce Hood